Adam Kirby

 It would be a few years before he won another Group 1, but in 2014, he won three valuable handicaps - the Lincoln on Ocean Tempest, the Epsom Dash on Caspian Prince, and the Royal Hunt Cup on Field of Dream - and finished fifth in the jockeys' championship.

 In 2016, still battling to establish himself among the top jockeys in Britain, he narrowly won another Group 1 sprint - the King's Stand Stakes at Royal Ascot on Profitable, trained by Clive Cox.
 He missed the birth of his first child in order to take the ride; girlfriend Megan gave birth 45 minutes before the first race.
 The next day, he won the Prince of Wales's Stakes on My Dream Boat.

 In 2017, another Cox horse, Harry Angel gave him two more Group 1s, the July Cup again, and the Haydock Sprint Cup.

 In June 2021, Kirby won his first British Classic, the Epsom Derby, on the Charlie Appleby-trained Adayar.

 The ride came as a late jockey change after Kirby lost his original ride, on the better-fancied John Leeper, to Frankie Dettori, who had become available following the withdrawal of a number of Aidan O'Brien's horses.

-He is known for being one of the tallest jockeys in the weighing room.
+He was known for being one of the tallest jockeys in the weighing room.

+As of the 29th April 2025, Kirby confirms to RacingTV that he has reluctantly retired from race riding after more than 2 years out of the saddle, citing issues with making racing weight.